monsoonmaelstrom/book2/book2.md

 “Ah.”

 I nod.
 “Davy doesn’t think I’d have to, but honestly neither of us knows.
-We’re just making semi-educated guesses based on a fucking key.”
+We’re making semi-educated guesses based on a fucking key.”

 “So what do you want to do?”
 Liam asks me.
 “It sounds like you’ve got more at risk than I do.”